Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/prepare-period-8-postselect.png"/>

-Note that this is a case where the green chance display is a bit misleading.
+Beware that this is a case where the middle chance display is misleading.
 It looks like the addition didn't change to the state of the register we're preparing.
 Actually, its state was affected in a very important way.